wp-plugins/easyrotator-for-wordpress/readme.txt

 * Bug Fix: Avoid 2130 errors when launching EasyRotator manager in WordPress.

 = 1.0.4 =
 * Enhancement: Compatibility with RSS feeds.
 Instead of rendering the full rotator code, only the first photo will be shown.
-A special comment is inserted, allowing for customization of this display (see FAQs for soon-forthcoming documentation).
+A special comment is inserted, allowing for customization of this display (see FAQs for documentation).
 * Enhancement: New advanced option that allows for explicitly setting the photo sizes to be loaded for Main images and Thumbnail images when using dynamic data.
 Note that installation of the latest editor application update is required to access this feature.
 * Enhancement: Better compatibility with shared hosting system where non-fatal errors occur or analytics/ad code is appended to each API request.
 * Enhancement: Better debug messages when errors occur, including links to help content.